loliGothicK/mitama-dimensional/docs/UserManual/basic-concepts.md

 $$

-## Implementation of dimension inducing
+## Algorithm of dimension inducing

 Example: